What are the sources of payments law in your jurisdiction?

 - Well-known companies and individuals are utilising non-fungible tokens (NFTs).
 Penfolds has offered NFTs tied to a physical barrels and bottles of Penfolds wine and other rights including wine-tasting and a vineyard tour.

-- NFT marketplaces have become popular.
+- NFT marketplaces are popular.
 Immutable X offers a trading solution for NFTs by aggregating multiple transactions into a single smart contract using zero knowledge proofs.

 To what extent are you aware of artificial intelligence already being used in the financial sector in your jurisdiction, and do you think regulation will impede or encourage its further use?